restchain/restchain/README.md

  		* a *mediator* exposed on port `82`
 	 	* a *mediator* exposed on port `83`

+## Starting
-To start with the application just point your browser at the [http://localhost](http://localhost) address and loggin in the RestChain manager.
-Then each user can access their "local" RestChain mediator pointing one of the link [http://localhost:81](http://localhost:81), [http://localhost:82](http://localhost:82) and [http://localhost:83](http://localhost:83).
+Open the browser at the [http://localhost](http://localhost) address and login to the RestChain manager.
+Each user then can access their own "local" RestChain mediator opening the link [http://localhost:81](http://localhost:81), [http://localhost:82](http://localhost:82) and [http://localhost:83](http://localhost:83).

 ## Enviroment settings
 For development and testing purposes we are using [ganache](https://github.com/trufflesuite/ganache-cli) as a local blockchain.